fommil/fpmortals/manuscript/complete.md

 Likewise, `.contramap` reads as "if you give me an `F` of `A` and a way to turn a `B` into a `A`, then I can give you an `F` of `B`".

-Let's look at an example.
-Say we introduce a domain specific type to ensure that we don't mix up numbers in a calculation:
+We will consider an example: in our application we introduce domain specific types `Alpha`, `Beta`, `Gamma`, etc, to ensure that we don't mix up numbers in a financial calculation:

 {lang="text"}
 ~~~~~~~~
   final case class Alpha(value: Double)
 ~~~~~~~~

-but now we're faced with the problem that we don't have any typeclasses for this new type.
-If we were using the value in JSON documents, we now have to provide a manual instance of `JsEncoder` and `JsDecoder`.
+but now we're faced with the problem that we don't have any typeclasses for these new types.
+If we use the values in JSON documents, we have to write instances of `JsEncoder` and `JsDecoder`.

 However, `JsEncoder` has a `Contravariant` and `JsDecoder` has a `Functor`, so we can derive instances.
-Let's fill in the contract:
+Filling in the contract:

 -   "if you give me a `JsDecoder` for a `Double`, and a way to go from a `Double` to an `Alpha`, then I can give you a `JsDecoder` for an `Alpha`".